By José Alberto Hermosillo

 from Oakland, California, to deliver a memorable Gospel performance.

 Passionate Mahala Jackson made people throb with emotion.
-Gladys Knight, who was named the Queen of Soul, said, “America had started to listen to their music, and it took them to the next level.”
-Integrity, class, and being polite are the key to success.
+Gladys Knight, the Queen of Soul, said, “America had started to listen to their music, and it took them to the next level.”
+Integrity, class, and politeness are the keys to success.
 Black people wanted to progress.
 They called the event the Neo-super Blackness.

 Many attendees and musicians were very proud of their African musical roots.
 In addition, Mongo Santamaria and Ray Barreto presented their Afro-Caribbean Latin beat, giving voice to the Cuban, Panamanian, and Puerto Rican intense rhythms.
 The music from their barrio created a unique bond between the Latino and the Afro-American community flawlessly.